 Wireless Monitoring FAQ

-Our Wireless Transmitters are powered by an AA size Lithium battery.
+Our wireless temperature sensors / transmitters are powered by an AA size Lithium battery.
 The batteries will last up to 5 years and they are easily replaced.

 As a transmitter’s battery level reduces, you will see visual indication on your computer / smartphone screen.
 When the level drops to a critical level, you will receive an email alert.